EssVisionAB/document-web-public-api/README.md

 ### Hide meta bar and table header:

-add parameter &hideMetaBar=true and/or &hideTableHead=true to src string
+If you want to hide meta bar or table head, add parameter &hideMetaBar=true and/or &hideTableHead=true to src string

 Example url: